drbig/saver/README.md

 - Option to annotate saves
 - No dependencies, single binary
 - Tested on Linux and Windows (i386/amd64)
-- Now also keeps track of space usage (and you will use space)
+- Keeps track of space usage (and you will use space)
+- Has a spinner thingy so you can see it ain't dead
 - Minor bugfixes and improvements since the version from 2014

 ## Showcase